Types of surfing wave

 - Surging waves.
 Pretty useless when it comes to surfing, this type of wave comes in out of relatively deep water onto steep beaches, and rather than break it will surge up the beach.
 It can happen at high tide when the beach profile is too steep to enable the wave to break properly.

 - Spilling waves.
-The most common type of wave to be found in Britain, these are produced by a gently sloping sea floor, which causes the wave to peak gradually.
+These are produced by a gently sloping sea floor, which causes the wave to peak gradually.
 The release of energy from the wave is relatively slow, so the crest ‘spills’ down the wave face.

 - Plunging waves.
 These are the best type of waves for surfing, and occur where a swell moves out of deep water into very shallow water, such as on a reef.
 This obstructs the forward momentum of the wave, resulting in a peak, which jacks up quickly to throw the lip out ahead of the face and give the elusive tube we’re all searching for.